cmu-pasta/fray-benchmark/README.md

 ## JPF and Fray

 - You can run evaluation on any Linux and macOS system
-- We provide a pre-configured container image that includes all the dependencies and tools to run the evaluation.
-  - `podman run -it --privileged  localhost/fray-benchmark bash`
-- You may also use nix to build the project manually.

 ## RR (Record and Replay)